-9 Responding to concerns about a child
+9. Responding to concerns about a child

 - 9.1 Where Coton Green Primary School has concerns about a child, the appointed DSL will decide what steps should be taken and will advise the headteacher. - 9.2 Child protection information will be dealt with in a confidential manner.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual child and / or family.
-A written record will be made of what information has been shared with whom, and when. - 9.3 Coton Green Primary School will ensure child protection records are stored securely - in a central place separate from other records.
-Coton Green Primary School use My Concern.
-Files will be kept for at least the period which the child is attending the school, and beyond that, in line with current data legislation. - 9.4 Access to these records by staff other than by the DSL will be restricted, and a written record will be kept of who has had access to them, and when, where appropriate. - 9.5 Parents will be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
-General communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility. - 9.6 No information will be disclosed to a parent held on a child if this would put the child at risk of significant harm. - 9.7 If a child moves from a school within Coton Green Primary School, child protection records will be forwarded on to the DSL at the new school, with due regard to their confidential nature.
+A written record will be made of what information has been shared with whom, and when and recorded on My Concern. - 9.3 Where paper child protection files are received Coton Green Primary School will ensure that these records are stored securely place separate from other records.
+There should be a marker on any other files relating to the child that indicates there are also child protection files.
+As soon as possible these should be scanned into My Concern.
+All Child Protection information will be kept for at least the period which the child is attending the school, and beyond that, in line with current data legislation.
+Coton Green Primary School uses My Concern and as such information is stored electronically and securely - 9.4 Access to these records by staff other than by the DSL will be restricted, and a written record will be kept of who has had access to them, and when, where appropriate. - 9.5 Parents will be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
+No information will be disclosed to a parent held on a child if this would put the child at risk of harm. - 9.6 If a child moves from a school within Coton Green Primary School , child protection records will be forwarded on to the LDSL at the new school, with due regard to their confidential nature.
 Transferring schools will forward child protection records to their new destination in their entirety.
 Schools are permitted to keep a copy of the chronology sheets for their own records.
 Contact between the two schools may be necessary.
-Each school will record where and to whom the records have been passed and the date.

-9.8 If sending by post, children's records will be sent by 'Special / Recorded Delivery'.
+Each school will record where and to whom the records have been passed and the date. - 9.7 If sending by post, children's records will be sent by 'Special / Recorded Delivery'.
 For audit purposes a note of all children's records transferred or received should be kept in either a paper or electronic format, this will include the child's name, date of birth, where and to whom the records have been sent and the date send and / or received.
+Records held on My Concern will be transferred electronically.

-10.Responding to allegations about a member of staff:
+10. Responding to allegations about a member of staff